What is it?

 We also list academic journals in the publisher section.

 In practice, a title can be composed of dozens of underlying records, with different publishers, publication years, and even authors.
-Where we have multiple records, we show (1) the most frequent (i.e., modal) title and subtitle; (2) the modal author or authors; (3) the dominant publisher (i.e, representing 70% or more of the records); and (4) the earliest publication date from among all the records.
+Where we have multiple records for a single title, we show (1) the most frequent (i.e., modal) title and subtitle; (2) the modal author or authors; (3) the dominant publisher (i.e, representing 70% or more of the records); and (4) the earliest publication date from among all the records.
 The result is a useful indicative record, rather than a ‘true’ representation of the title and edition assigned.

 Are you exposing individual syllabi or teaching choices to the world?